mpv-player/mpv/DOCS/man/vf.rst

 ``buffer=<num>``
     Buffer ``<num>`` frames in the filter chain.
 This filter is probably pretty useless, except for debugging.
-(Note that this won't help smoothing out latencies with decoding, because the filter will never output a frame if the buffer isn't full, except on EOF.)
+(Note that this won't help to smooth out latencies with decoding, because the filter will never output a frame if the buffer isn't full, except on EOF.)